 Sustainable construction management means far more than building environmentally-friendly structures.
+What is sustainable construction, then?
 It is the combination of sustainable construction practices and sustainable building materials in order to reduce waste and environmental impact.
 With construction and demolition materials — concrete, wood, asphalt — piling up quicker than they can be cleared, there is mounting pressure on the construction industry to recycle and repurpose waste.
 By 2025, the volume of construction waste generated each year is expected to double to 2.2 billion tons, according to Construction & Demolition Recycling.
 To reduce this number quickly and effectively, follow sustainable construction management methods and invest in sustainable construction materials and software.

 1. Use alternatives for sustainable construction materials